iwineye/CAR_SALES_ANALYSIS/README.md

 •	Purpose: Estimates the number of units that will be sold in the next quarter.

 •	Value : 2.138 K
-### 16. Projected Revenue from Income Group Segmentation
+### 16. Projected Revenue for next quarter
-•	Formula: Predicted Revenue based on sales performance in each income segment.
+•	Formula: Calculated using active customers and ARPC(Avg revenue per customer)

 •	Purpose: Forecast revenue from segmented customer groups.